Polynomial methods for Procedural Terrain Generation: Results

 \subsection{Visual comparison with other methods}

 An example of terrain produced with different methods is shown in Figure \ref{fig:gradient}, along with its first and second order gradients.
-In addition to the three methods previously described, we also used Perlin's model with a fifth order interpolation polynomial $S_5(x) = 6x^5 - 15x^4 + 10x^3$, as well as OpenSimplex method as a way of comparison.
-No quality difference can be visually noted between models ; acceptable isotropy (\emph{i.e} not visible for human eye) at all orders can be observed, although it can be pointed out that simplex model provides values that are distributed slightly more evenly, as it can be seen from the first order gradient norm.
+In addition to the three methods previously described, Perlin's model has also been used with a fifth order interpolation polynomial $S_5(x) = 6x^5 - 15x^4 + 10x^3$, as well as OpenSimplex method as a way of comparison.
+No quality difference can be visually noted between models; acceptable isotropy (\emph{i.e} not visible for human eye) at all orders can be observed, although it can be pointed out that simplex model provides values that are distributed slightly more evenly, as it can be seen from the first order gradient norm.

 Figure \ref{fig:montage} depicts different ways to visualize coherent noise produced by zero-gradient D2M1N3 model, and in particular how 2D height map data is used to generate a 3D rendered mesh.
 Figure \ref{fig:montage} provides different types of landscapes that can be obtained with coherent noise, for each method.
 Again, no quality difference can visually be noted between models.
 Finally, Figure \ref{fig:textures} shows typical examples of coherent noise used to add turbulence to sine signal, in order to procedurally generate textures of marble, wood or stone, as first indicated in \cite{perlin85}, as well as a cloud-like texture directly obtained from the raw noise.
+Finally, Figure \ref{fig:render1} and Figure \ref{fig:render2} display two rendering of the terrain generated with zero-gradient D2M1N3 method, for raw noise and ridged noise \cite{libnoise} respectively.

+The visual similarity between Perlin and D2M1N3 models is consistent with a zeroth and first-order gradient frequency analysis.
+Figure \ref{fig:frequency} shows a comparison between the two models, where the mean frequency of both height and slope norm has been obtained from 1000 random terrains with $S=512$.
+The height frequency distributions are very similar in both cases, while the gradient frequency distribution only slightly differ.